Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Life-cycle of Software Configuration

 \section{Life-cycle of Software Configuration}

 Configuration is an important mechanism for customizing functional features.
 It allows users to modify the functionalities of a configurable software system.
-To thoroughly analyze the fundamental reasons behind software misconfigurations, we outline the life-cycle of software configuration and explore the possible elements that might cause configuration errors {in each stage}.
-Generally, as depicted in Figure~\ref{ConfOverview}, {the life-cycle of software configuration includes four stages, i.e., } prerequisite, user configuration, software parsing, and taking effect.
+To thoroughly analyze the fundamental reasons behind software misconfigurations, we outline the life-cycle of software configuration and explore the potential reasons that may cause configuration errors {in each stage}.
+Generally, as depicted in Figure~\ref{ConfOverview}, the life-cycle of software configuration includes four stages, i.e., prerequisite, user configuring, software parsing and taking effect.

 \textbf{Prerequisite.} To make software more flexible, developers usually make some functional features customizable by allowing users to adjust the relevant configuration options.
-Users By learning the relevant documentation or demons provided by developers, users (e.g. customer and system operators) can modify the software settings according to their deployment environment and requirements.
+By learning the relevant documentation or demonstrations provided by developers, users (e.g., customers and system operators) can modify the software settings according to their deployment environment and requirements.
 In summary, configuration documentation, user expectations, and the deployment environment are three key factors that must be considered in the preparation phase.

 \textbf{User configuring.} To customize functional features, users can adjust configuration options before starting the software.
 Typically, a configuration option is designed to be a key-value pair.
-Configuration option names are typically readable strings that encapsulate the option's purpose, for example, a universal resource identifier (URI), password, and network interface.
+Configuration option names are typically readable strings that encapsulate the option's purpose.
+For example, the configuration \texttt{query\_cache\_size} in MySQL determines the amount of memory allocated for caching query results.
 Accordingly, the value of the option specifies the user's choice and affects the operation of the software.
 The common types of option values include integer, boolean, string, etc. Typically, the settings for configuration options are bound by specific rules determined by the meaning of the options.
 For instance, in Apache Hadoop, the option \texttt{hadoop.tmp.dir} specifies a certain directory and its value should be a URI.
-However, options of different software may follow different rules, making the user configuration process error-prone, e.g., the parsing strategies in MySQL and PHP (numbered \textbf{CA35} and \textbf{CA2} in our dataset).
+However, options of different software may follow different rules, making the user configuration process error-prone, e.g., the parsing strategies in MySQL and PHP {(\textit{RC$\mathit{_{I}}$-Case\#35} and \textit{RC$\mathit{_{I}}$-Case\#2} in our dataset).}